 - Run an ad for my paid course only to my direct followers and subscribers

 - Run an ad for my free content to potential followers.
 Convert this audience into subscribers.

 - Run video ad along with a text ad and test their effectiveness

 - Add explainer video to both the sales page for the paid course and the landing page for the free content

 - Create an upsell immediately as people subscribe for the free content

 - Add testimonials to both the sales and the landing pages

 Obviously, I came out at a loss after hosting this course.
 My husband asked me if I was disappointed in the way this all turned out and I quickly responded “no!”
 I am not discouraged or disappointed because this is just a start and starts aren’t always easy.
 If anything I am excited that 2 people had so much confidence in me that they trusted me enough to actually pay for the course.
 That’s pretty amazing!

 As a matter of fact, the only reason I am writing this blog is so that next time this year, I can look back at this post a year from today and celebrate the accomplishments that I will make.
 Will you celebrate with me?
 I want to celebrate with you.
 I want to offer you the first steps in getting your online course published.
-Download this free ebook “Four Free Platforms to Publish Your Online Course” to get started today!
+Join my free webinar.

-Do you have any suggestions for me to launch my next online course?
+How did you launch your first online course?
 Comment below and let me know.